nerkolt/MVC_Obsidian_Vault/Dots_ECS/Notes/Unity ECS 1.0 Full Project Tutorial Step-by-Step.md

 * != ScheduleParallel() multiple workers //

 ## Burst Compilers
 SIMD (Single instruction, multiple data) optimization : combines multiple data components that are similar into one single CPU instruction

+## Aspects

+* Provides a way to combine multiple DATA components into a single easy way to interface
+* You can add helper functions to them